FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 Strategic Engagement

-As the **Master Licensee**, we are open to discussing sub-licensing opportunities and strategic port integrations within Panama.
+We are open to discussing sub-lensing opportunities and strategic port integrations within Panama.

 The Mandate for Change